-Approximately 47,600 people study at the University of Warsaw (1st, 2nd and long cycle studies, doctoral programmes and post-diploma courses).
+Approximately 45,000 people study at the University of Warsaw (1st, 2nd and long cycle studies, doctoral programmes and post-diploma courses).
 The candidates are offered a very broad range of courses in the fields of humanities, social sciences and natural sciences, as well as many interdisciplinary courses combining knowledge and skills of many disciplines:

 In the heart of Europe

-The University of Warsaw community includes 4,400 foreigners: students, doctoral students, employees and grantees of, among others, the Erasmus+ programme.
+The University of Warsaw community includes 4,800 foreigners: students, doctoral students, employees and grantees of, among others, the Erasmus+ programme.
 With respect to academic exchanges, the University of Warsaw stands out not only in Poland, but also internationally, being one of the leaders of the European Commission ranking issued as part its assessment of student exchange at over 3,000 institutions of higher education in the entire Europe.
-The University of Warsaw is most popular among students from Spain, Germany, Italy, France and Turkey.
+The University of Warsaw is most popular among students from Belarus, China, France, Germany, Italy, Spain, Turkey and Ukraine.

 The academic city